-Please ask for assistance if you can't find something.
-That said, we can only provide the books for you that Professors let us know they are using.
-This can cause a little confusion the first week of classes if a Professor has not informed Rental of their need.
-Often we have the book in stock but have no way to know it is being used in your class.
-Once you go to class and get your syllabus, which usually has exact titles on it, we can more readily help you.
+Please ask for assistance if you can't find the book you are looking for.
+We only provide the textbooks that instructors inform Textbook Rental they are using.
+Once you go to class and get your syllabus, which usually has exact titles on it, we can more easily help you.
 We also do our best to make sure there are enough books for enrollment.
-However enrollment changes and we do run short on a few titles every semester.
-If we run out of a textbook that's required for your class, we will order you another book.
+However, when enrollment changes, we may run short on a few titles.
+If we run out of a textbook that's required for your class, we will order you another.

 Books are always due back the last day of the term.
 Late fees start the following morning.
 Click here for more information on our policies.

 Yes.
 There is a form on our website that will need to be filled out as thoroughly as possible.
 Once submitted the in-store turnaround is usually less than 24 hours.
 Shipping does have a minimal cost associated with it, and can take up to a week most places in the U.S. Upon request, we can expedite shipping if the student is willing to pay the extra costs.
 We do not recommend international shipping.
 Order your textbooks on our website by going into your WINS >Class & Schedule>View My Classes>View/Purchase Course Books (top of screen).
 By clicking that link all of your textbooks that are needed for the semester will be preloaded into your cart through our website.
 You will have the option to select shipping or in-store pick-up.